Open-CMSIS-Pack/devtools/tools/packgen/docs/README.md

 source folder when the `CMakeLists.txt` and `manifest.yml` are not located at the root folder.
 Paths inside the `manifest.yml` file shall be relative to the root folder.

+- The contents of include paths to be recursively copied into the pack can be filtered by setting whitelisted file extensions in the `extensions` tag, the default are `.h` and `.hpp`.
+These extensions are also used for handling file categories of source files coming from CMake targets.

 ## CMSIS manifest file

 The YAML structure is described below.